Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer: The Model

-The dc current as a function of the electric field is shown in Fig.~(\ref{fig:curr}).
+The dc current as a function of the electric field is shown in Fig.~\ref{fig:curr}.
 For small enough values of $\Omega$, the current grows linearly with the electric field, illustrating the expected Ohm's law-behavior in the linear-response regime.
-When the field intensity increases, Bloch oscillations become important and the dc current decreases.
-We compare our result with the exact result calculated in Ref.~\onlinecite{Han2012}.
-The agreement is excellent for small values of $\Gamma$.
-Note that when the coupling with the bath is increased, the master-equation results start to deviate from the exact result.
-However, as shown in Fig.~\ref{fig:curr} for $\Gamma/\gamma = 0.2$, there is a region of intermediate values of $\Gamma$ where the master equation reproduces all the qualitative features of the exact solution; it just has some quantitative mismatch.
-This disagreement is largest for intermediate values of $\Omega$.

-We quantify the mismatch between the exact solution and the master-equation predictions by defining a norm between the exact momentum-distribution function and the approximate (master-equation) one.
-We define a ``norm'' via
+When the field intensity increases and becomes comparable to the dissipation rate $\Gamma$, a Bloch electron has enough life time to reach the Brillouin zone boundary.
+In this regime, Bloch oscillations effects become important and the dc current first reaches a maximum at $\Omega \sim 2 \,\Gamma$.
+When $\Omega$ is further increased, the period of the oscillations is very high so that Bloch electrons reach the BZ boundaries and are reflected back multiple times, decreasing the expectation value of the current, that averages to zero in the limit $\Omega \to \infty$.